dialpad/dialtone-vue/CONTRIBUTING.md

 ### Vue-CLI

-We use [Vue CLI](https://cli.vuejs.org/) for standard tooling within dialtone-vue.
+We use [Vue CLI](https://cli.vuejs.org/) for standard tooling within Dialtone Vue.
 The configuration for Vue CLI is in [vue.config.js](../vue.config.js).
 All common Vue CLI commands we use are encapsulated in npm scripts ex: `npm run build`, `npm test`, `npm start`.

 ### Storybook

-We use [Storybook](https://storybook.js.org/) for our dialtone-vue component documentation.
+We use [Storybook](https://storybook.js.org/) for our Dialtone Vue component documentation.
 Storybook allows you to render each component in isolation and change any available properties.
 Our storybook is hosted at https://vue.dialpad.design, and can also be run locally via `npm start`.
-For more detailed info on how to use storybook in dialtone-vue, refer to our [storybook documentation](https://vue.dialpad.design/?path=/story/docs-storybook-getting-started--page).
+For more detailed info on how to use storybook in Dialtone Vue, refer to our [storybook documentation](https://vue.dialpad.design/?path=/story/docs-storybook-getting-started--page).

 Storybook has it's own build process and dependencies separate from our project.
 See the [storybook](../storybook) folder within our repo.